whatmakeart/whatmakeart.github.io/content/coding/physical-computing.md

 ## Arduino

-The arduino is a cheap, simple single board multiprocessor with digital and analog input and output pins.
+The Arduino is a cheap, simple single board multiprocessor with digital and analog input and output pins.

 ## Arduino Tutorials